Updated October 22, 2024

 Size is another reason why Magic Kingdom is difficult to experience in a single day.
 While not as expansive in ground covered as EPCOT, you’ll definitely log your steps going from ride to ride.

 Walking at a moderate pace from Space Mountain in Tomorrowland to the Big Thunder Mountain in Frontierland can take you 10 minutes according to Google Maps, and that’s without crowd calculations thrown in.
 If you’re visiting when there are a lot of people in the park, you can expect it to take longer to get from place to place.
+It’s

-In general, crowd conditions will play a big role in how much you can get done when visiting Magic Kingdom for a day.
+In general, crowd conditions will play a big role in how much you can get done when visiting Magic Kingdom in a day.
 Larger crowds mean longer lines for rides and higher waits for food at restaurants.
 All of this adds minutes to your day and reduces how much you can actually see and do.

 Sample Itineraries for Doing Magic Kingdom in a Day